alok1047/E-commerce-follow-along/README.md

 	2. Hide the button if the order is already canceled.
 	3. Create a backend endpoint to receive the order-id.
 	4. Retrieve the order, update its status to canceled, and save.

+	Milestone 29 - PayPal Payment Integration 🚀

+Overview

+Learn how to integrate an online payment gateway using the PayPal API.

+Learning Goals 🎯
+	•	Use the PayPal API for payments.
+	•	Implement an online payment system.

+Steps 📝
+	1. Create a PayPal Developer Account here.
+	2. Set up a sandbox account and save its UserID.
+	3. Copy and save your Client ID from the sandbox settings.
+	4. On the Order Confirmation page:
+	•	Add radio buttons for COD and Online Payment.
+	•	Show the PayPal button only when Online Payment is selected.